geonetwork/core-doc-sources/eng/developer/source/xml_services/services_download.rst

 After your application has received any license conditions that go with the file resources attached to the metadata record from ``xml.file.disclaimer``, you can use this service to download the resources.

-Note: only users that have download rights over the record will be able to use this service.
+.. note:: only users that have download rights over the record will be able to use this service.
 To obtain these rights your application will need to use ``xml.user.login`` - see :ref:`xml.user.login`.

+.. note:: this service is protected against users and/or applications that do not go through the ``xml.file.disclaimer`` service first.

 Request
 ```````